 Aigis: Mitsuru-san, I believe we have lost the right to complain about that…

 Previous Player-Character Cameo: Aigis, Mitsuru, Akihiko, and Fuuka all show up over the course of the story.
 Mitsuru and the other Shadow Operatives are searching for a precious "item" stolen from the Kirijo group.
-While Elizabeth wasn't a player character in the previous game, she stumbles upon the P-1 Grand Prix on her continuing journey to find a way to bring back the protagonist of Persona 3.
+While Elizabeth wasn't a playable character in the previous game, she stumbles upon the P-1 Grand Prix on her continuing journey to find a way to bring back the protagonist of Persona 3.
+In addition, Ultimax brings back almost all of the SEES members who missed out on the P-1 Grand Prix.

 Promotional Consideration: Parodied.
 The Atlus and Arc System Works developer credit screen that can be seen when the game starts up is in the form of the Promotional Consideration screen that appears before a majority of Japanese TV programs, with a different character reading the standard "This program is brought to you by the following sponsors" announcement each time.